northbright/Notes/ios/no-internet-connection-due-to-incorrect-system-date-and-time.md

 * It reports that system date and time are incorrect(`1969/12/31`)

 ## Solution
-Set correct system date and time and try again.
+Set correct system date and time.

+Go to Settings > General > Date and Time > Turn "Set Automatically" on